robotframework/RemoteInterface/README.rst

 described in detail in the `Robot Framework User Guide
 <http://robotframework.org/robotframework/#user-guide>`_.

-..note:: The default remote protocol port 8270 has been `registered by
+.. note:: The default remote protocol port 8270 has been `registered by
           ANSI`__ for this purpose.

 __ http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?search=8270